 I ordered ratatouille at one of the restaurants, having no idea that Nice was the origin of this truly iconic vegetable stew.
 The presentation was beautiful, but more importantly the flavors were out of this world.
 The signature dish was simple yet elegant, light yet satisfying, and a meal I will never forget.

-I recently sought out to make my own ratatouille, and with just a couple iterations I landed on the perfect modern day recipe.
+I sought out to make my own ratatouille, and I've finally landed on the perfect modern day recipe.
 The colorful summer vegetables are cooked down, releasing all their juices for a delicious gourmet meal.
 It's quick, easy and made in one pot for easy cleanup!

-- Quick and easy - cook all the veggies at once rather than each individually
+- Quick - cook all the veggies at once rather than each individually

-- Flexible - can easily substitute, add or omit ingredients without compromising the dish
+- Flexible - can easily substitute, add or omit ingredients (I just wouldn't omit the tomatoes as that's what gives the dish its sauciness).

 - Great for meal-prep - the flavors continue to develop when stored, making it even more flavorful as it sits